eclipse-tractusx/puris/local/INSTALL.md

 sh init-wallets.sh
 ```

 After starting the central infrastructure, initialize the bdrs-service.
-To do so, in file `seed-bdrs.sh` set the key
+To do so, just run the script `seed-bdrs.sh`
-to the value of `EDC_API_PW` from `.env` file generated earlier.
+created during the run of script `generate-keys.sh`.

 ```shell
 sh seed-brds.sh